 I think about her from time to time, even all these years later, and I always wondered what became of her, whether she got the medical treatment she so obviously needed or if she faded away.
 Healthcare is not free in Italy – and it shows in so many places.

 She was extremely rude to me, but I just got my coffee and moved on, resisting the urge to wrap her up in a blanket, bring her home and feed her soup until she looked alive again.

 It made me feel morose – then I got mad at myself because there I was, on an incredible once in a lifetime trip to Verona on Interrail, and I still wasn’t happy.
 And I realized it went deeper than my day-to-day mood, there was a cavernous, all-encompassing melancholy that had ensconced my soul so thickly that I had no idea what would make me happy.
 I should have been reveling in how wonderful everything was.
 Instead I felt like there was something missing, and I didn’t know what it was.

-I think this was the first time I asked the question (to myself, in bed where nobody could hear me); ‘am I bipolar?’
+I think this was the first time I asked the question (to myself, in bed where nobody could hear me); ‘am I depressed?’
 I quickly stifled it with a boatload of excuses.